Svary6/Complete-TexTo/README.md

 # Complete-TexTo
 A modified script, originally made by the youtuber Acrylic, made to be able to automatically detect your voice, and transform it into Kasane Teto with the help of OpenUtau-TexTo.
 Modified to have no need for a focused window or a second PC, without any pyautogui tomfoolery.
 All automatic without being bothersome to use.
 Hopefully.

 To use this, you NEED OpenUtau-TexTo, downloadable at https://github.com/Svary6/OpenUtau-TexTo/tree/main along with the Teto voicebank included.
 Make sure to read everything there.
+Also, python is required so make sure you have it installed, as the program uses an amalgamation of python packages to even run.

 The usage is quite simple: